nichmmmtunes/dot-live-visualizer/README.md

 The audience accesses the controls for this visualizer via QR code at the show.

 They play with the visualizer controls so they can play a part in the show as well.
+Anywhere around the globe.